Space Odyssey (TV series): Part Two

-Pegasus performs an intense aerobraking maneuver in Jupiter's upper atmosphere to put them on course for Io.
+Pegasus performs an intense aerobraking manoeuvre in Jupiter's upper atmosphere to put them on course for Io.
 En route to Io, Pearson receives a diagnosis of lymphoma, which he received from a high radiation dose during the solar flyby.
-Upon arriving at Io, the primary landing site is considered unsafe due to an ongoing volcanic eruption, as is the secondary landing site due to lethal levels of radiation.
+Upon arriving in orbit over Io, the primary landing site is considered unsafe due to an ongoing volcanic eruption, as is the secondary landing site due to lethal levels of radiation.
 After a heated discussion at mission control over whether to land at the still potentially risky tertiary landing site, or to land at the safe but uninteresting quaternary landing site, the decision is made to land at the more interesting site, but the mission duration is cut to reduce radiation exposure.
-Lessard then descends alone in the lander Hermes.
-On the surface, Lessard quickly becomes exhausted in her bulky radiation-shielded spacesuit, and is forced to abort her walk early, leaving all the samples she had collected behind.
+Lessard then descends alone to Io in the lander Hermes.
+On the surface, she quickly becomes exhausted in her heavy radiation-shielded spacesuit.
+With the radiation levels climbing, Lessard is ordered by the crew to abort her walk.
+Returning to Hermes, she leaves all the samples she had collected behind.
 Pegasus then encounters Europa, where they send a robotic probe to the surface to collect sub-surface ice samples.

 Their mission around Jupiter complete, Pegasus embarks on the long journey to Saturn.
 However, Pearson's condition continues to worsen, weakening him severely.
-Upon arriving at Saturn, Pegasus enters orbit around Titan, where they release a robotic probe to collect samples, however the probe malfunctions and is lost.
+Upon arriving at Saturn, Pegasus enters orbit around its largest moon, Titan, where they release a robotic probe to collect samples, however the probe malfunctions and is lost.
 Leaving Titan, Pegasus is placed in an orbit in the Cassini division, where Sulman performs a spacewalk to collect a fragment of Saturn's rings.
 However, during her spacewalk, Pearson dies.
 Subsequently, the remaining crew cut off communications with Earth for a whole day while they mourn Pearson and decide what to do next.
-During this period, Kirby floats the body of Pearson into the rings of Saturn.
+During this period, Kirby sets adrift the body of Pearson into the rings of Saturn.
 Upon restoring contact, the crew reveals that they have decided to continue the mission (in the US version, they decide to return home), and they leave for Pluto shortly afterwards.